 - The number of available seats loaded in GDS by airline

-- The cache at the GDS to provide availability to the OTA
+- The cache at the GDS to provide the availability to the OTA

-- The cache maintained by the OTA to speed up search times
+- The OTA maintains the cache to speed up search times

-And needless to say, there is a strong case that price comparison sites use caches as well.
+And needless to say, there is a strong case that price comparison sites also use caches.
 When we look at it like this, isn’t it amazing that we do not see price errors more often?

 Reason 2: Holding and releasing available seats

-Price changes and errors can of course happen at any stage until the booking is paid and confirmed.
+Price changes and errors can happen until the booking is paid and confirmed.

-But from my experience errors it occurs at three separate points in the booking flow:
+But from my experience errors, it occurs at three different points in the booking flow:

-1. Price changes when moving from price comparison site to OTA
+1. Price changes when moving from a price comparison site to OTA

-Price changes that occur between price comparison sites and the OTA can usually be explained by cache errors or errors in communicating or receiving the correct price with selected addons.
+Price changes between price comparison sites and the OTA can usually be explained by cache errors or errors in communicating or receiving the correct price with selected add-ons.

-2. Price change caused by moving from cached to real availability at OTA
+2. Price change caused by moving from cached to actual availability at OTA

-Though each system is different there is a point in each booking flow where we leave cached availability and confirm selected seats to real availability.
+Though each system is different, there is a point in each booking flow where we leave cached availability and confirm selected seats to current availability.

-When this check is performed seats are temporarily reserved for a number of minutes unless of course the check fails and – you guessed it – you receive an error.
+When this check is performed, seats are temporarily reserved for several minutes unless the check fails and – you guessed it – you receive an error.

-3. Booking error due to price change when attempting to confirm booking
+3. Booking error due to price change when attempting to confirm a booking

-Though each system is different you will finally come to a step where your booking is confirmed.
+Though each system differs, you will finally reach a step where your booking is confirmed.
 This is usually after you have completed all the passenger details and other needed information.

-At this step, and before you receive your confirmation, there will be a final behind the scenes price calculation check.
-It is rare that this price check fails but it does happen.
+At this step, and before you receive your confirmation, there will be a final behind-the-scenes price calculation check.
+This price check rarely fails, but it does happen.

 Reason 3: Dealing with complexity and the New Distribution Capability (NDC)

-With the introduction of the New Distribution Capability (NDC) by the International Air Transportation Association (IATA) we are seeing a much more flexible XML-based system for delivering prices as well as rich content and ancillaries such as bags, seats, leg room and meals.
+With the introduction of the New Distribution Capability (NDC) by the International Air Transportation Association (IATA), we are seeing a much more flexible XML-based system for delivering prices and rich content and ancillaries such as bags, seats, leg room, and meals.

-With added features and options follows more information to be communicated between platforms.
+With added features and options, more information can be communicated between platforms.

-And when we observe price comparison sites in particular we can see that there are OTAs that support NDC content and there are those that do not.
+And when we observe price comparison sites, in particular, we can see that there are OTAs that support NDC content and those that do not.